Project-Counter/cop5/source/07-processing/04-counting-unique-titles.rst

 Counting Unique Titles
 ----------------------

-Some COUNTER Metric_Types count the number of unique titles that had a certain activity, such as a Unique_Title_Requests or Unique_Title_Investigations.
+Two COUNTER Metric_Types count the number of unique titles that had a certain activity: Unique_Title_Requests and Unique_Title_Investigations.
+These metrics apply only to books, including Data_Types Book and Reference_Work.

-For the purpose of COUNTER metrics, a title represents the parent work that the item is part of.
-When the item is a chapter or section, the title is the book.
-The title MUST be identified using a unique identifier (e.g. an ISBN for a book) regardless of format (e.g. PDF or HTML).
+For the purpose of COUNTER metrics, a title represents the parent work (book) that a specific content item is part of.
+The title MUST be identified using a unique identifier (e.g. an ISBN for a book) regardless of format (e.g. PDF, HTML or EPUB).

+While the method for counting book usage in R5.1 at the item level is different than it was in R5, the method for counting title-level usage is unchanged.
+That means Unique_Title_Requests and Unique_Title_Investigations are comparable across report providers.

 The rules for calculating the unique title counts are as follows: